Chapter 4

 Once I stopped channeling mana into the sphere, it reacted and a color appeared inside it.

-That color was...
+And that color was…

-A complete silence fell over the entire room.
+Absolute silence took over the entire room.

 A color as deep as the abyss covered the entire sphere.